Reviews You Can Rely On

 How to Pick the Best Backpacking Chair

-An ever-saturated gear market makes it an increasingly daunting task to both find, and purchase, even simple items.
-From manufacture website claims to online customer reviews, we live in a world of star ratings, comments, and specs.
-So in an effort to give you a little bit of direction, we want to throw our hat in the ring and offer our advice on what you should consider when purchasing a backpacking chair.
+An ever-saturated gear market makes it an increasingly daunting task to both find and purchase even simple items.
+From manufacturer website claims to online customer reviews, we live in a world of star ratings, comments, and specs.
+So, in an effort to give you a little bit of direction, we want to throw our hat in the ring and offer our advice on what you should consider when purchasing a backpacking chair.
 Why does our opinion matter?
 Because we're everyday people like you who have a passion for the outdoors.
 And most importantly, we actually use the products we write about.
-To make it easy, we've boiled it down two three questions you should ask yourself.
+To make it easy, we've boiled it down to three questions you should ask yourself.

 Checking out the stability of this model.
 We use every model we test -- we backpacked 5 miles to 11,000 feet (and braved thousands of mosquitoes) to try this chair on for size.